jackgris/goscrapy-blog/content/post/graceful-shutdown.md

 ### Closing this post

 Terminating your long-running services gracefully is an important pattern that you will have to implement sooner or later.
 This is especially true for systems that act as middlewares where many connections to external services exist and high volumes of data are handled concurrently.
 Go offers all the tools we need to implement this pattern, and selecting the right ones depends a lot on your use case.
 I hope this will helpful to anyone who want to implement it.

+This post is highly inspired by [this](https://www.rudderstack.com/blog/implementing-graceful-shutdown-in-go/).
+I hope you also enjoy it.